yugr/Implib.so/README.md

 On Linux, if you link against shared library you normally use `-lxyz` compiler option which makes your application depend on `libxyz.so`.
 This would cause `libxyz.so` to be forcedly loaded at program startup (and its constructors to be executed) even if you never call any of its functions.

-If you instead want to delay loading of `libxyz.so` (e.g. its unlikely to be used and you don't want to waste resources on it or you want to select best implementation at runtime), you can remove dependency from `LDFLAGS` and issue `dlopen` call manually.
+If you instead want to delay loading of `libxyz.so` (e.g. its unlikely to be used and you don't want to waste resources on it or [slow down startup time](https://lwn.net/Articles/341309/) or you want to select best platform-specific implementation at runtime), you can remove dependency from `LDFLAGS` and issue `dlopen` call manually.
 But this would cause `ld` to err because it won't be able to statically resolve symbols which are supposed to come from this shared library.
 At this point you have only two choices:
 * emit normal calls to library functions and suppress link errors from `ld` via `-Wl,-z,nodefs`; this is undesired because you loose ability to detect link errors for other libraries statically
-* load necessary function addresses at runtime via `dlsym` and call them via function pointers; this isn't very convenient because you have to keep track which symbols your program uses and also somehow manage global function pointers
+* load necessary function addresses at runtime via `dlsym` and call them via function pointers; this isn't very convenient because you have to keep track which symbols your program uses, properly cast function types and also somehow manage global function pointers

 Implib.so provides an easy solution - link your program with a _wrapper_ which
 * provides all necessary symbols to make linker happy